Retrieval-Augmented Generation Must Move Beyond Factual Grounding to Represent Diverse Opinions: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation has become an important method for making Large Language Models more reliable and factually grounded~\cite{lewis2020retrieval, gao2023retrieval}.
-By conditioning generation on external evidence retrieved at inference time, RAG systems have shown success in reducing hallucinations and improving performance across knowledge-intensive tasks~\cite{petroni2019language, roberts2020much}.
-Recent evaluations have confirmed RAG's effectiveness in enabling accurate, up-to-date, and verifiable text generation across diverse applications~\cite{gan2024retrieval}.
-This approach has enabled LLMs to access current information, provide transparent sourcing, and ground their outputs in verifiable evidence.
+Retrieval-Augmented Generation has become a central technique for grounding Large Language Models in external evidence, reducing hallucinations and enabling verifiable, up-to-date text generation~\citep{lewis2020retrieval, gao2023retrieval, gan2024retrieval}.
+However, beneath this progress lies an unexamined assumption- that knowledge bases should contain factually correct, objective information, and that retrieval would converge toward the ground-truth.
+This assumption pervades the RAG ecosystem, from the datasets used for evaluation, to the retrieval mechanisms optimized for factual recall, to the generation objectives that reward consistency with a single correct answer.

-However, beneath this success lies a fundamental assumption that has largely gone unexamined: that knowledge bases should contain factually correct, objective information.
-This assumption manifests across multiple levels of the RAG ecosystem---from the datasets used for evaluation, to the retrieval mechanisms optimized for factual recall, to the generation objectives that prioritize consistency with ground truth answers.
-While this factual orientation has driven advances in question answering and knowledge synthesis, it leaves the handling of inherently subjective content---which pervades real-world information landscapes---as an unexamined, non-systematic capability rather than an explicit design goal.
+Of 34 major RAG benchmarks surveyed (Table~\ref{tab:rag_benchmarks}), only one addresses opinion synthesis- OpinioRAG~\citep{nayeem2025opiniorag}.
+The rest assume questions have definitive answers and treat contradictory information as noise.
+This reveals a misalignment between how RAG systems are built and how a large share of real-world information actually behaves.

-Consider the disparity between how current systems handle these two queries: \textit{``What is the corporate tax rate in the United States?''} versus \textit{``What do small business owners think about the current tax policy?''} The first query has a definitive, factual answer that existing RAG systems excel at retrieving and presenting.
-The second query requires synthesizing diverse, potentially conflicting opinions from multiple sources.
-While some large language models demonstrate emergent opinion synthesis capabilities---potentially drawing from patterns learned during training (see Appendix~\ref{app:responses} for an example from contemporary LLMs)---systematic RAG architectures designed explicitly for transparent, reproducible, and evaluable opinion synthesis remain largely underexplored.
-The difference between accidental capability and intentional design becomes important when deploying systems in applications where understanding the methodology, sources, and potential biases of opinion synthesis is essential.
+Consider two queries: \textit{``What is the corporate tax rate in the United States?''} versus \textit{``What do small business owners think about the current tax policy?''} The first has a definitive answer that existing RAG systems handle well.
+The second requires synthesizing diverse, potentially conflicting perspectives from multiple sources.
+This is a task for which current architectures have no explicit design.
+Some LLMs demonstrate emergent opinion synthesis capabilities- producing balanced-sounding summaries that capture diverse viewpoints (see Appendix~\ref{app:responses} for an example).
+However, the difference between accidental capability and intentional design matters when deploying systems, where understanding the sources and potential biases of opinion synthesis is critical.